 14.00 Song Celebration at Tallinn Song Festival Grounds

-The Song Festival Grounds are a short walking distance (around 20 minutes) away from Tallinn’s city centre.
+are a short walking distance (around 20 minutes) away from Tallinn’s city centre.
 You can also take tram no 1 or 3 to Kadriorg and continue on from there to Pirita.
-Buses no 1A, 5, 8, 34A, 38 take visitors to Lauluväljak (Song Festival Ground) stop and buses no 19, 29, 35, 44, 51, 60, 63 stop at Oru stop.
+Buses no 1A, 5, 8, 34A, 38 take visitors to Lauluväljak (Song Festival Grounds) stop and buses no 19, 29, 35, 44, 51, 60, 63 stop at Oru stop.